 One of David Wood Sr.'s sons, David Jr., was a doctor and lived in Washington Twp., Clermont County, OH.
 In 1840 he married Mary Day daughter of Joseph B. Day and Deborah Lambert of Feesburg, Brown County, OH.
 Dr. David Wood owned a farm of 73 acres, 56 rods on Indian Creek in Washington Twp., from which he may have received a small income.
 He and his family lived in a house in the village of Point Isabel on a half acre lot, where he also owned a frame office building and lot.
 His will demonstrated his high regard for education: he was emphatic that all his children should receive an education sufficient to become school teachers.
 Dr. David Wood died the first half of 1854 and was buried in the Wood Cemetery his father established.
 It has been noted that the year of death for Dr. Wood on his tombstone is erroneously carved as 1846, the death year of his father, David Wood, Sr.

 Dr. David Wood's son George Absalom WOOD and his wife Lucy Ann TURNER are my great-grandparents.
 Their children were Frank, Mary, Walter George Wood (my grandfather) and Carl.
 I have extensive information on this family.
 I had met Uncle Carl when I was young but did not know that he had studied our family history.
 Early in my research I located the Family Bible given to George and Lucy by her parents, Ezekiel E Turner and (wife) Charlotte W Thomson.
-I also found a second cousin who had commissioned a professional genealogist, Clare McVickar Ward to prepare a report on this family and much of her material, plus photos of two houses they lived in, a church they attended and other information on George's and Lucy's family has been incorporated into a page dedicated to their family.
-Photos of their tombstone is also available.
+I also found a second cousin who had commissioned a professional genealogist, Clare McVickar Ward to prepare a report on this family and much of her material, plus photos of two houses they lived in, a church they attended and other information on George's and Lucy's family.

 Family Group Sheets are available for many of these WOOD, MANNING and other families originating in Clermont Co.
 Ohio.